 Third Capital, Inc. is a Delaware corporation that was organized in 1998 as our wholly-owned subsidiary.
-At September 30, 2012, Third Capital, Inc. had consolidated assets of \$81.8 million, and for the fiscal year ended September 30, 2012, Third Capital, Inc. had consolidated net income of \$0.5 million.
+At September 30, 2013, Third Capital, Inc. had consolidated assets of \$81.1 million, and for the fiscal year ended September 30, 2013, Third Capital, Inc. had consolidated net income of \$0.5 million.
 Third Capital, Inc. has no separate operations other than as the holding company for its operating subsidiaries, and as a minority investor or partner in other entities including minority investments in private equity funds.
 The following is a description of the entities, other than the private equity funds, in which Third Capital, Inc. is the owner, an investor or a partner.

 Hazelmere Investment Group I, Ltd. This Ohio limited liability company engages in net lease transactions of commercial buildings in targeted markets.
-Third Capital, Inc. is a partner of this entity, receives a preferred return on amounts contributed to acquire investment properties and has a 70% ownership interest in remaining earnings.
-Hazelmere Investment Group I, Ltd. incurred a net loss of \$0.5 million during fiscal 2012.
+Third Capital, Inc. is a partner of this entity, receives a priority return on amounts contributed to acquire investment properties and has a 70% ownership interest in remaining earnings.
+Hazelmere Investment Group I, Ltd. incurred a net loss of \$0.1 million million during the fiscal year ended September 30, 2013.

-Third Cap Associates, Inc. This Ohio corporation also maintains minority investments in private equity funds, and owns 49% and 60% of two title agencies that provide escrow and settlement services in the State of Ohio, primarily to customers of Third Federal Savings and Loan.
-For the fiscal year ended September 30, 2012, Third Cap Associates, Inc. recorded net income of \$1.5 million.
+Third Cap Associates, Inc. This Ohio corporation maintains minority investments in private equity funds, and owns 49% and 60% of two title agencies that provide escrow and settlement services in the State of Ohio, primarily to customers of the Association.
+For the fiscal year ended September 30, 2013, Third Cap Associates, Inc. recorded net income of \$0.9 million.

 Third Capital Mortgage Insurance Company.
-This Vermont corporation reinsures private mortgage insurance on residential mortgage loans originated by Third Federal Savings and Loan.
-For the fiscal year ended September 30, 2012, Third Capital Mortgage Insurance Company incurred a net loss of \$0.4 million.
+This Vermont corporation reinsures (on a second tier, excess loss basis) private mortgage insurance on residential mortgage loans originated by the Association.
+For the fiscal year ended September 30, 2013, Third Capital Mortgage Insurance Company recorded net income of \$0.1 million.